Automattic/wp-calypso/packages/help-center/README.md

 4. In Atomic sites
 	- as a plugin to Gutenberg editor.
 		- A plugin when the site is connected to Jetpack.
 		- A minimal plugin when the site is disconnected from Jetpack.
-This plugin simple links to wp.com/help.
+This plugiy simple links to wp.com/help.
 	- as a wpadminbar menu item.
 		- A menu item that opens the Help Center when connected to Jetpack.
 		- A minimal plugin when the site is disconnected from Jetpack.
-This plugin simple links to wp.com/help.
+This plugiy simple links to wp.com/help.

 ### How to debug the Help Center